 Can You Deworm a Pregnant Dog?

-Fenbendazole, such as Safeguard Canine Dewormer used according to directions, can stop and prevent parasites from moving through the placentas or through the milk and into the pups.
+When it comes to worming a pregnant dog, Fenbendazole, such as Panacur Canine Dewormer used according to directions, can stop and prevent parasites from moving through the placentas or through the milk and into the pups.
 So this means instead of waiting for the puppies to get sick with weight loss, loss of appetite, vomiting, diarrhea, and bellyaches, you can pre-emptively treat them by treating the mother while she is pregnant with the litter.

 When to Deworm Newborn Puppies